solo-system/amon/README.txt

 except, solo is not amon, and this is really an amon thing...
 Perhaps amon should do it.
 But amon is never "installed", so we'd need a "firstrun" flag or something.
 Perhaps just the absense of .asoundrc could cause amon to generate an appropriate asoundrc file.

+to get recording working on raspi with cirrus we need to do:
+/home/pi/Reset_paths.sh
+/home/pi/Record_from_DMIC.sh
+arecord -c 2 -f S16_LE -r 44100 out.wav

+then to test:
+./Playback_to_Lineout.sh
+aplay out.wav

 ------